angulardart-community/site-angulardart/src/tutorial/toh-pt4.md

 </div>

 The *injector* doesn't know yet how to create a `HeroService`.
-If you ran the code now, Angular would fail with this error:
+If you run the code now, Angular would fail with this error:

 ```
 EXCEPTION: No provider for HeroService!
 (AppComponent -> HeroService)